QuintinGoraseb/QuintinGoraseb/README.md

 ## I'm a Software Engineer

-- 👀 I’m interested in everything Python
+- 👀 I’m interested in everything Development
 - 🌱 I’m currently learning everything Python 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects